Redefining Government Together

 To stay relevant in the future it’s our belief that public sector organizations, regardless if they operate in healthcare, education, central-or local government, will need to innovate at an institutional level.
 They will need to re-invent themselves and together with citizens and businesses create new products and services that add value in the world of today and tomorrow.

 But how?
 Although a lot of public sector organizations continuously improve their services, they lack the capabilities to innovate at an institutional level.
-Therefore, based on our own experience, we have defined four building blocks for successful transformational innovation in the public sector.
+Therefore, based on our own experience, we have defined five building blocks for successful transformational innovation in the public sector.

 This document isn’t a handbook that completely guides you through the process of transformational innovation, but it does pull together some of our best Deloitte research and expertise on transformational innovation.
 It’s meant as a starting point for those people that, just like us, have the ambition to radically change the way public sector organizations organize and off er their services.